paytabscom/paytabs-php-laravel-package/README.md

 CONFIGURATION
 -------------
 * composer dump-autoload
+* For Laravel 11 go to _bootstrap/providers.php_ and add
+        Paytabscom\Laravel_paytabs\PaypageServiceProvider::class,

-* Go to _config/app.php_ and in the providers array add
+* For Laravel 10 and below go to _config/app.php_ and in the providers array add

         Paytabscom\Laravel_paytabs\PaypageServiceProvider::class,